Building A Culture of Collaboration >>>>>>>>>>>>>>>>>>>>>@storytrail.com

 Course Syllabi

 I am a literacies and libraries consultant.
 In 2003, I earned a Ph.D. from the Department of Language, Reading and Culture, University of Arizona; my research focus was media and literacy.
 I earned a Master's degree from the School of Information Resources and Library Science, University of Arizona, in 1992.
-I have taught at the university level since 1995.
-These are the course topics I have taught: early literacy, writing, children's and young adult literature, elementary curriculum, social studies methods, electronic and information literacy, and storytelling.
+I have graduate students at the university level from 1995 - 2016.
+These are the course topics I taught: classroom-library instructional partnerships, multimedia resources and services, early literacy, writing, children's and young adult literature, elementary curriculum, social studies methods, electronic and information literacy, and storytelling.

 In my research agenda, I focus on learning more about how school librarians learn to value and practice the instructional partner role in order to make a positive impact on student achievement.
 In addition, I advocate for educating preservice and inservice classroom teachers, specialists, and principals about the benefits of classroom-library collaboration for instruction.
 You can access a longitudinal research study I conducted on preservice and novice classroom teachers' understanding and practice of classroom-library collaboration.
 My dissertation focused on the effectiveness of a week-long technology workshop to influence university-level educators' teaching practices toward a student-centered curriculum.